onemanbuilds/ComboAIO/README.md

 # ToDo
  - Read the combo everytime when the menu loads or something like that so you don't have to close the tool everytime when you edited the combos.txt.<br/>

+# Note
+ - If you have any issues or noticed something feel free to report the issue so i can fix it when i will have time.<br/>

 # Legal
  - This was merely a speedrun to demonstrate how combo editors work.<br/>
  - The software designed to perform website security testing.<br/>